-Launched in January 2023 for January's National Human Trafficking Prevention Month, the Orange County Human Trafficking Task Force's "Know More, Do Better" human trafficking awareness and prevention event's goal was to align with the California Healthy Youth Act requiring schools to provide all students with comprehensive sexual health and prevention education.
+Launched in January 2023 for January's National Human Trafficking Prevention Month, the Orange County Human Trafficking Task Force's 'Know More, Do Better' human trafficking awareness and prevention event's goal was to align with the California Healthy Youth Act requiring schools to provide all students with comprehensive sexual health and prevention education.
 The purpose of the event was to create a positive and safe space for social engagement and prevention education about human trafficking and exploitation to middle school students.
-Our youths today live in a different generation of influential factors that affect childhood development with the advancements in new age information technology and social media connections that can further exacerbates already existing vulnerabilities impacting their physical, emotional and mental health.
-These vulnerabilities left unaddressed can lead to harmful situations where youths can be easily exploited.
+Our youths today live in a different generation of influential factors that affect childhood development with the advancements in new age information technology and social media connections that can further exacerbate already existing vulnerabilities impacting their physical, emotional and mental health.
+These vulnerabilities left unaddressed can lead to harmful situations where youths can be easily be exploited.

 The youth driven pro social and safety conference for 500 7th and 8th grade students.
 50 teacher and parent chaperones, and 20+ middle schools in Orange County aims to educate about the dangers of exploitation, human trafficking, and how to get help or resources.
 But, more importantly to prevent this from happening in the first place that will impact their safety, well-being and future.
+This is the power of education.

-The "Know More, Do Better" student event involved the coordination and collaborative work of 44 organizations working towards a common goal - making it about the kids.
+The 'Know More, Do Better' student event involved the coordination and collaborative work of 44 organizations working towards a common goal - making it about the kids.
 Their safety and feeling safe within the communities they live and interact with was important to us.

 The Orange County Human Trafficking Task Force (OCHTTF) is co-chaired by the Anaheim Police Department and Waymakers.
 The lead agencies also include the California Highway Patrol, Garden Grove Police Department, Irvine Police Department, Orange County District Attorney's Office, Orange County Probation Department, Orange County Social Services Agency, Santa Ana Police Department, U.S. Attorney's Office, and U.S. Homeland Security Investigations.

-The OCHTTF's "Know More, Do Better" event planning committee is comprised of Anaheim Union High School District, Eastside Church, Global Center for Women and Justice, Higher Ground Youth & Family Services, i-5 Freedom Network, Live2Free, Mary's Path, Orange County Department of Education, Orangewood Foundation, Soroptimist Together Against Trafficking II, and Waymakers.
+The OCHTTF's 'Know More, Do Better' event planning committee is comprised of Anaheim Union High School District, Eastside Church, Global Center for Women and Justice, Higher Ground Youth & Family Services, i-5 Freedom Network, Live2Free, Mary's Path, Orange County Department of Education, Orangewood Foundation, Soroptimist Together Against Trafficking II, and Waymakers.

 The success of this event for students, parents and educators included the participation of 30 local resource organizations whose work addressed human trafficking from prevention to victim services support.
 This included the Children's Hospital of Orange County, Collaborative to End Human Trafficking, emPOWERment, Fillipino-American Lawyers of Orange County, Forgotten Children Inc., Fullerton School District, Global Hope 365, K[her]ut, International Sanctuary, Jenna McKaye Foundation, Keeping Every Girl Free, Laura's House, National League of Young Men Greater Orange County Chapter, Olive Crest, Orange County Healthcare Agency, Public Law Center, Radiant Futures, Richfield Community Church, Santa Ana Unified School District, Sisters of St. Joseph, The Salvation Army, UCI Health, Volunteers of America,